Skip to content

 Problem 3: Volatility Blindness

 Risking 2% when VIX is 12 and the expected daily range is 35 points is very different from risking 2% when VIX is 30 and the expected daily range is 100 points.
 In the high-vol environment, your stop is more likely to get hit, gaps are larger, and the speed of adverse moves is faster.
+For futures traders, this matters even more because contract leverage is structural; start with the futures beginner guide if the tick math is not automatic yet.

 Same 2% — Different Regimes